 Common Electronics: speakers, alarm clocks, TVs, computer monitors, wall outlets

-When we think of bed bugs, electronics aren’t the first thing that comes to mind.
+When we think of bed bugs, technology isn’t the first thing that comes to mind.
 But bed bugs aren’t constricted to only invading beds and furniture.
 Since their bodies are flat and only 1/6 of an inch long, bed bugs can fit inside most electronics.
 It’s not their first choice, but a major bed bug infestation often results in some bugs scattering into the closest electronics.
 Anything that provides warmth, shelter, and safety is appealing to the lowly bed bug.

-Bed bugs consume our blood as their only food source, so their only concern with invading electronics is staying close to people and pets.
+Bed bugs consume our blood as their only food source, so their only concern with invading tech is staying close to people and pets.
 That’s why they usually invade the electronics on bedside tables, like alarm clocks and radios.
 Bed bugs also like invading vintage TVs — you remember the big box TVs that heated up the whole room — because they have more space to lay eggs in those.
 Bed bugs are always best treated by a professional since they’re resistant to most pesticides, so any bed bugs inside electronics also require targeted treatments.

 How To Protect Your Tech

 Since these pests are so good at hiding from us, it begs the question: how do you prevent or remove pests from electronics?
 Well, the key is to target the pests in the tight spots they love to hide within.
-You can’t exactly spray a pesticide on the infested electronics — we recommend not trying that — so you need to get a little creative with the tactics.
+You can’t exactly spray a pesticide on the infested technology — we recommend not trying that — so you need to get a little creative with the tactics.

 The simplest ways to prevent and remove pests from your electronics are to:

-• Inspect the ports and openings on the item you think is infested.
+- Inspect the ports and openings on the item you think is infested.
 These pests love to crawl inside a computer!

-• Dust your electronics regularly.
+- Dust your electronics regularly.
 This not only helps you see the screens better, it also keeps dust mites and other tiny pests away.

-• Look for any signs of pests around your electronics.
+- Look for any signs of pests around your electronics.
 The typical signs are droppings, eggs, bite marks, and live or dead insects.

-• Spray compressed air into the vent holes.
+- Spray compressed air into the vent holes.
 The strong blast will remove any dust and hidden pests from the compartments.

 Pointe Prioritizes Your Home